mbridak/augratin/README.md

 ## Features

+- Shows spots on a band map
-- You can filter spots by band and or mode.
+- You can filter spots by mode.
 - Pulls in park and activator information.
-- Tunes your radio with flrig or rigctld to the activator and sets the mode automatically.
+- Clicked spots, tune your radio with flrig, rigctld or OmniRig to the activator and sets the mode automatically.
-- Double clicked spots adds Activator to a persistent watchlist.
+- ~~Double clicked spots adds Activator to a persistent watchlist.~~
 - Displays bearing to contact.

 When you press the "Log it" button the adif information is appended to `POTA_Contacts.adi` in your home folder.